cagrmo11/NLP-ATIS/README.md

 - model.py: Model creation with no analysis, creates AtisIntentModel.pmml
 - Use nb_model.load("AtisIntentModel") to use model in other applications.
+- Execute `python model.py` from terminal to create pmml

 ## Preprocessing Functions